All about breathlessness

 What is breathlessness?

-Breathlessness, also known as dyspnoea, is not a medical condition in and of itself; rather, it is a symptom that can be found as part of many conditions.
+Breathlessness, also known as dyspnoea, is not a medical condition in and of itself; rather, it is a symptom that can be a part of many conditions.

 Breathlessness is characterised by wheezing or shallow breathing.
 It may be accompanied by other symptoms like fatigue, a rapidly beating heart and chest pain, coughing, and dizziness.
 People experiencing breathlessness may also panic at the idea that they’re not breathing properly, which can worsen the sensation.